BiznesBear/Mandarynka/README.md

 # Mandarynka
 Discord bot created in DSharpPlus.
+This repo is trash.

 # Commands
 ## Basic